Introduction to MLOps: The DevOps of Machine Learning

 MLOps is the set of practices for taking a machine learning model from "it works on my laptop" to "it's running reliably in production and someone knows when it breaks."
 That's it.
 If you swap "machine learning model" for "web service," you've just described DevOps.

 So why does it get its own name and its own tools?
-Because a model isn't code the way a REST endpoint is code.
-A model is code plus the data it learned from plus a training process that turned that data into a bunch of numbers.
-When any one of those three changes, the behavior changes — and two of them (the data and the training) live completely outside the world your Git repo normally cares about.
+Because a model isn't code in the way a REST endpoint is code.
+A model is three things combined: code, the data it learned from, and a training process that turned that data into numbers.
+When any one of those three changes, the model's behavior changes, and two of them (the data and the training) live outside of what your Git repo normally tracks.

-Here's the mental model I use.
+The mental model I use is simple.
 In a normal app, the same input always gives the same output until you change the code.
-With a model, the code can sit frozen for six months and the quality still degrades — because the real world drifted away from the data the model was trained on.
+With a model, the code can stay untouched for six months and the quality still drops.
+Why?
+Because the real world slowly moved away from the data the model was trained on.
 The code didn't change.
 The world did.
 That's the whole problem.

-Think of a trained model as a photograph of the world at the exact moment it was trained.
+Think of a trained model as a photo of the world, taken at the exact moment of training.
 The photo never changes.
 But the world keeps moving.
-The model learned 2019's prices, and 2019 isn't walking through the door anymore.
-The gap between that frozen photo and today is what we later call drift — a big chunk of this series is about catching that gap before your users do.
-It shows up in two flavors we'll separate later: the incoming data changes shape (your users moved to mobile), or the rules themselves change (what counted as fraud last quarter isn't what counts this one).
+The model learned 2019's prices, and 2019 isn't coming back.
+The gap between that frozen photo and today is what we call drift, and a big part of this series is about catching that gap before your users do.
+Drift comes in two forms, which we'll separate later: either the incoming data changes shape (your users moved to mobile), or the rules themselves change (what counted as fraud last quarter isn't what counts this quarter).

 The ML lifecycle, from a DevOps lens

 You already know the app lifecycle: write code, test, build, deploy, monitor, repeat.
-The ML lifecycle is the same loop with two extra stages bolted onto the front and one nasty feedback arrow at the end.
+The ML lifecycle is the same loop with two extra stages added at the front and one important feedback arrow at the end.

 - →Data — you collect and clean the data the model learns from.
 Think of this as the source code you didn't write by hand.